MilkSilk/masters_thesis/README.md

 Each project contains its own README.md, to learn about each project go to a proper directory and read about it there

+Main thesis idea: Reinforcement learning is widely researched yet very little business applications exist.
+Various project presented in the thesis serve as a way of exploring the possiblities of well known ML algorithms with the idea of discovering new business applications for RL and whole of ML.

 ## Ideas for projects:

 - Solving monopoly with RL